Walter Murdoch: University placement

 In 1911, Murdoch was passed over in favour of an overseas applicant, Sir Robert Wallace, for the re-created independent chair of English at Melbourne University.
-Murdoch spent the next year as a full-time member of the Arguss literary staff and was then selected as a founding professor of UWA.
+Murdoch spent the next year as a full-time member of the Argus literary staff and was then selected as a founding professor of UWA.
 He commenced lectures in 1913 in tin sheds in the heart of Perth.

 Influential commentator

 The literary and other friendships formed in Melbourne still exerted a strong nostalgic influence upon the middle-aged Murdoch.
 This has been established by his warmly sympathetic, but not uncritical, biographer John La Nauze; but the fact that he felt deeply his geographical and intellectual isolation in Perth was not evident to even his close associates there.
 Through the inter-war years, Murdoch broadened his influence upon Australian life—most noticeably within the western state but extending throughout the Commonwealth.
 On the young campus, he had a considerable following outside his own department and his immediate academic colleagues.
 Murdoch was known for his help to students and junior colleagues in difficulties.

 Sympathy for underdogs and a willingness to champion lost causes extended beyond Murdoch's academic environment.
 It coloured his second major contribution to Western Australian life: his association with several other members of the foundation professoriate in building closer links between the university and the community.
 His most effective medium was the column he contributed to the "Life and Letters" page of the West Australian on alternate Saturday mornings.

 Combined from 1933 with occasional day and evening talks on radio—he was to prove a very effective broadcaster—and appearances on public platforms, frequently in the chair, it brought Murdoch a wide and varied local following.
 His writing attracted, in his biographer's words, varying types of people "who read him, all with interest, most with pleasure, some with disapproval, over many years".
 "No other writer in the history of Australian letters has built so wide a reputation on the basis of the essay as a form of communication."